Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 Retail Storefronts & Shopping Centers

 Covered walkways and storefronts keep customers browsing instead of running to their cars when it rains.
-Shopping centers with covered outdoor corridors report 15-20% higher foot traffic during shoulder seasons compared to open-air alternatives.
+Shopping centers with covered outdoor corridors tend to hold onto more foot traffic during shoulder seasons than open-air alternatives.
 For individual retailers, a covered entrance with display space creates a weather-protected “sidewalk sale” zone that operates year-round.

 Office Buildings & Corporate Campuses